 LP's Annual Cash Incentive Award Plan.
-Stock option grants and awards of incentive shares are made to executive officers and other key employees under LP's 1997 Incentive Stock Award Plan and certain other matters are made by a subcommittee of the Compensation Committee.
+Stock option grants and awards of incentive shares are made to executive officers and other key employees under LP's 1997 Incentive Stock Award Plan.
+Decisions as to awards under the 1997 Incentive Stock Award Plan and certain other matters are made by a subcommittee of the Compensation Committee.